hoge1e3/8bitworkshop/README.md

-This is emurator part of MSXPanel(to be linked).
+This is emurator part of [MSXPanel](https://github.com/hoge1e3/MSXPanel).
 Use [8bit-concat](https://github.com/hoge1e3/8bit_concat) to generate concat.js, the emulator script for MSXPanel.

 The original README.md: